 Hard water contains minerals such as magnesium and calcium.
 When hard water comes into contact with soap or detergent, it forms scum that leaves behind those ugly brownish-yellow stains.
 Here are some tips for cleaning hard water stains on various home partitions.

 Hard Water Stains On Water Taps

-Hard water stains are ugly, and they can be difficult to remove from your water taps.
-The stains on your taps can be annoying and difficult to remove.
-It can be a tedious task to clean hard water stains, but it is not impossible.
+Hard water stains are ugly and can be difficult to remove from your water taps.
+The stains on your taps can be annoying and challenging to remove.
+It can be tedious to clean hard water stains, but it is not impossible.